andrisimonetti/SLR-ML-toolkit/README.md

 ### STAGE 1 - Data creation
 In this Stage you will use the following files: `Dataset creation and Analysis.ipynb` and `preprocessing_functions.py`.

 - Step 1.
-Run the code in Phase 1 within the Notebook `Dataset_creation.ipynb`.
-In this Step you can organize a file, dowload in a data frame and count the references internal to the dataset (downloaded) for each document.
+Run the code in Phase 1 within the Notebook `Dataset creation and Analysis.ipynb`.
+In this Step you can organize the file dowloaded from Scopus or Web of Science in a data frame.
 - Step 2.
-Run the code in Phase 2 within the Notebook `Dataset_creation.ipynb` to add a new column to the data frame to indicate which journal appears in the list of Top journals.
+Run the code in Phase 2 within the Notebook `Dataset creation and Analysis.ipynb` to add a new column to the data frame to indicate which journal appears in the list of Top journals.
 If the file list is not provided by the user, the default list is provided by the file "TopJournal_list.txt"(https://journalranking.org).
 - Step 3.
-In this Step you will use the following file `preprocessing.py`, previously dowloaded.
-Run the code in Phase 3 within the Notebook `Dataset_creation.ipynb` to process the text of abstacts.
-The preprocessing procedure to clean the texts consists of stemming the words and removing punctuations and stops-words and customized stop-words.
-To insert your list of stop-words..
+Run the code in Phase 3 within the Notebook `Dataset creation and Analysis.ipynb` to process the text of abstacts.
+The preprocessing procedure to clean the texts consists of stemming the words and removing punctuations and stops-words.
-- (Optional Step) If you create the dataset by yourself, follow the instrunctions in the Notebook about the input files required.

 #### Outputs:
-- 1 files named 'Dataset_input.xlsx'; a DataFrame in which each row represents a paper and the columns are: id of text; First author; Authors; Article title; Abstract; Source title; Pubblication year; Journal abbreviation; Journal iso abbreviation; Feferences; Number of citations; doi.
+- 'Dataset_input.xlsx': a data frame in which each row represents a paper and the columns are: id of text; First author; Authors; Article title; Abstract; Source title; Pubblication year; Journal abbreviation; Journal iso abbreviation; References; Total number of citations; doi.

 ### STAGE 2 - Analysis
-- Step 0.
-In this Step you will use the following files `Main Analysis.ipynb`, `toolkit_functions.py`, `topic_stats.py` and `scopus_functions.py`, previously downloaded.
+In this Step you will use the following files: `Dataset creation and Analysis.ipynb` and `toolkit_functions.py`.

 - Step 1.
-Run the code in Phase 1 within the Notebook `Main Analysis.ipynb`.
-At the end of this step you will get 3 file outputs: `svn_words.txt`,`topic_definition.xlsx`, `Topic_Document_association.xlsx`.
+Run the code in Phase 3 within the Notebook `Dataset creation and Analysis.ipynb`.
+In this Step you analyse the text of abstracts, defining topics and their association with the abstracts.
+At the end of this step you get 3 file outputs: `svn_words.txt`,`topic_definition.xlsx`, `Topic_Document_association.xlsx`.
+If you create the dataset by yourself (skipping Stage 1), follow the instrunctions in the Notebook about the input files required.
 - Step 2.
-By yourself select the topics from the file output `topic_definition.xlsx` obtained in the previous step and assign them the labels.
+Select the most relevant topics from the file output `topic_definition.xlsx`, obtained in the previous step, and assign them the labels.
 Then, create a file excel with two columns that must be named 'topic' and 'label' to store the topic-label associations.
 The file  `topic_label_example.xlsx` is an example.
 - Step 3.
-Run the code in Phase 2 within the Notebook `Main Analysis.ipynb` to create a file to store the statistics of topics.
+Run the code in Phase 4 within the Notebook `Dataset creation and Analysis.ipynb` to create a file to store the statistics of topics.
 Follow the instrunctions in the Notebook about the input files required.

 #### Outputs:
+- **svn_words.txt**: file with the edges list of the Statistically Validated Network of words; each row represents a link between two nodes ('source' and 'target') with its p-value and Pearson correlation coefficient.
+The file consists of four columns separated by '\t':
+    - source, target, p-values, weight (Pearson correlation coefficient)
+- **topic_definition.xlsx**: data frame describing the Topics found as community of words in the Statistically Validated Network.
+The data frame has the following columns:
+    - 'topic': the identifier of the topic, e.g. 'topic_1'
+    - 'word': the word in stemming form
+    - 'modularity contribution': the importance of the node (word) within the community(topic) in terms of modularity contribution
+    - 'original words': the list of words before the stemming procedure
+- **Topic_Document_association.xlsx**: data frame describing the associations between documents and topics; 'topic_0' represents the 'General' topic.
+The data frame has the following columns:
+    - 'text_id': the identifier of the document, e.g. 'd1'
+    - 'topic': the identifier of the topic, e.g. 'topic_1'
+    - 'p-value': the p-value of the over-expression of the topic within the document
+    - 'correlation': Person correlation coefficient of the over-expression of the topic within the document.

 - 'svn_words.txt': data frame describing the Statistically Validated Network; each row represents a link between two nodes ('source' and 'target') with its p-value and correlation coefficient.
 - 'topic_definition.xlsx': data frame describing the Topics found as community of words in the Statistically Validated Network;
 - 'Topic_Document_association.xlsx': data frame describing the associations between documents and topics; 'topic_0' represents the 'General'  topic.